dotnet/dotNext/docs/features/unsafe/struct.md

 Memory span and typed pointer are not valid after re-allocation.
 You must ensure that consumers obtain a fresh version of there structures every time when working with unmanaged memory.

 # struct Allocation
-The same type can be used to allocate single value of blittable value type in unmanaged memory.
-To do that, you can specify length of _1_ when allocating unmanaged memory via .
+[UnmanagedMemory&lt;T&gt;](xref:DotNext.Runtime.InteropServices.UnmanagedMemory`1) can be used to allocate blittable value type in unmanaged memory.

 The simpliest way to understand this concept is to provide the following example in C:
 ```c